0xc0170/mbed-os-5-docs/docs/reference/contributing/guidelines/workflow.md

 * Shrikant Tudavekar (studavekar).
 * Sam Grove (sg-).

+#### Stakeholders

+They are responsible for a module within Mbed OS.

+Responsibilities:

+1. Review pull request and coordinate reviews within the team
+1. Ensure the version label is correct

 #### GitHub pull requests workflow

 Each pull request goes through the following workflow: